daviddalpiaz/bsl/linear-regression.md

 - Could you use the predicted versus actual plot to assist in selecting a model with the validation data?
 - Note that the model we have chosen is not necessarily the "best" model.
 It is simply the model with the lowest validation RMSE.
 This is currently a very simplistic analysis.
+- Does this plot suggest any issues with this model?
+(Hint: Note the range of predicted values.)
 - Can you improve this model?
 Would a log transform of price help?

 ***

 ## Example: Credit Card Data

 Suppose you work for a small local bank, perhaps a credit union, that has a credit card product offering.
 For years, you relied on credit agencies to provide a rating of your customer's credit, however, this costs your bank money.
-One day, you realize that it might be possible to reverse engineer your customers' (and thus potential customers) credit rating based on the credit ratings that you have already purchased, as well as the demographic and credit card information that you already have, such as age, education level, credit limit, etc. (We make no comment on the legality or ethics of this idea.
-Consider these before using at your own risk.)
+One day, you realize that it might be possible to reverse engineer your customers' (and thus potential customers) credit rating based on the credit ratings that you have already purchased, as well as the demographic and credit card information that you already have, such as age, education level, credit limit, etc.^[We make no comment on the legality or ethics of this idea.
+Consider these before using at your own risk.]

 So long as you can estimate customers' credit ratings with a reasonable error, you could stop buying the ratings from an outside agency.
 Effectively, you will have created your own rating.